 The tender bidder has the exclusive responsibility for submitting the bid before the deadline for submitting bids.
 The bidder must take into account that near the deadline for submitting bids there may be congestion on the submission system or other technical faults that will prevent the bidder from submitting its bid.
 The bidder must prepare for this and submit its bid in advance.
 The bidder will have no argument against the Administration in relation to a fault discovered in the bidder submission system close to the bid submission deadline, even if it results in the bidder being unable to submit its bid.

-A bidder registered in a country other than Israel will be able to appoint an Israeli representative to submit the bid on its behalf.
-The representative will write the name of the company for which it is submitting in the system and will follow the rules set forth in the tender on the matter of submitting a bid.
+A bidder registered in a country other than Israel will be able to appoint an Israeli Administration representative to submit the bid on its behalf.
+This representative will write the name of the company for which it is submitting in the system and will follow the rules set forth in the tender on the matter of submitting a bid.

 Completeness of the bid and overall responsibility of the bidder for the answer